dibollinger/CookieBlock-Crawler-Prototype/README.md

 Each cookie is assigned to one of the following purpose classes:

 * __Strictly Necessary Cookies__: Cookies that are required for the website to function properly.
-These require no consent from the visitor and usually cannot be rejected, but are still declared inside privacy policies and consent management popups.
+These require no consent from the visitor and usually cannot be rejected, but are still declared inside privacy policies and consent notices.
 * __Functional Cookies__: Cookies that provide additional services or improve the user experience, but are not strictly necessarily for the website to function.
-This includes cookies such as website style settings, user preferences, etc.
+For instance, this includes cookies that control non-essential website style settings.
 * __Performance/Analytical Cookies__: These are cookies that gather anonymized data from the user in order to report statistics of the website usage or website performance to the host.
-This data should be used to improve the site and the browsing experience for the visitors, but are not to be used for advertising or data sale purposes.
+This is used to improve the site and the browsing experience, but are not to be used for advertising or data sale purposes.
-* __Advertising/Tracking__: This category encompasses all cookies that are used for advertising and tracking purposes.
-Often this also involves the collection of sensitive personal data, which may be sold to other interested parties.
+* __Advertising/Tracking__: Includes advertising, tracking and collection of sensitive personal data, which may be sold to other interested parties.
+Usually the type of cookie we want to block, as it has little benefit to the user.
-    This is generally the category of cookies where the loss of privacy is the largest concern.
-Depending on what data is being gathered, these cookies can identify a visitor's habits, interests, interests both leisurly and political, as well as name and identity, geographical location and social standing.
-* __Uncategorized__: Some CMPs leave cookies uncategorized.
+* __Uncategorized__: Some CMPs leave cookies uncategorized, which leaves ambiguous how websites trat them when consent is given.
 This category catches all such declarations.
-* __Unknown__: Some categories cannot be easily be assigned to any of the above categories.
+* __Unknown__: Category names are variable, and some do not map to the aforementioned types.
-    This includes category labels such as "Information Storage and Access" or "Content Delivery" as these labels state little about how the cookie is intended to be used.
+    This includes category labels such as "Information Storage and Access" or "Content Delivery".
     In addition, some CMP use language-specific declarations.
-This crawler only supports English language categories.
+This crawler currently only supports English language categories, but this can easily be expanded.

-If a cookie has multiple purposes assigned, the tool will generally assign the less privacy-preserving class.
+If a cookie has multiple purposes assigned, the tool will assign the less privacy-preserving category.
+The categories are hereby graded from "Necessary" being the most, and "Advertising" the least privacy-friendly.

 In addition to the code, this repository also includes an informal analysis of how the CookieBot and OneTrust CMPs store the relevant cookie consent data, and what information can be retrieved.

 The code in this repository is licensed under BSD 3-clause.

 ## Installation